fwup-home/fwup/README.md

 I used to pronounce it "eff-double-you-up", but then coworkers and others started calling it "fwup" (one syllable) and "fwup-dates" when referring to the `.fw` files.
 I now use the one syllable version.
-This has caused some issues in the documentation where "an" is used rather than "a".
+This has caused issues in the documentation where "an" is used rather than "a".
 Feel free to send PRs.

 # Licenses

 This utility contains source code with various licenses.
-The bulk of the code is licensed with the Apache 2.0 license which can be found in the `LICENSE` file.
+The bulk of the code is licensed with the Apache-2.0 license which can be found in the `LICENSE` file.

-All 3rd party source code can be found in the `3rdparty` directory.
+All statically-linked 3rd party source code can be found in the `src/3rdparty` directory.
+The following sections summarize the included code licenses.

+## base64.c

+Public Domain or Creative Commons CC0.
+See file for explanatory text.

+## FatFS

 The FAT filesystem code (FatFs) comes from [elm-chan.org](http://elm-chan.org/fsw/ff/00index_e.html) and has the following license: